DareData/lp-foundations/01_clean_code/1_long_code_is_not_good_code/2_pyproject.md

 - **Script**: A standalone Python file (or Jupyter Notebook).
 It's like a solo singer
 - **Package**: A collection of Python files that play well together.

 There is a big difference between directly running a Python file and importing that file from a package.
-When you're working in a notebook (like a Jupyter notebook) or running a script, Python sees it from a specific location on your computer.
+When you're working in a notebook (like a Jupyter notebook) or running a script, Python sees it from a specific location on your computer but it may not know where your imports are.

 > If your script/notebook is inside a folder, it might not easily recognize or access files in the **parent directory** or **folders above** it. 😵‍💫
 >